German Wine’s Radical Love Machine

 RD: The project is called Source Material.
 Basically, it’s a wine service curated by Stephen and me, done through an email subscription.
 But we want to go beyond simply curating the wine.
 We want to do music events, dinners, even things related to the fashion or art worlds.
 I really want to get to the people who are not currently fighting for their Keller allocations, I want to get people who have never tried German wine or are just starting to drink German wine.

-Some of our offers are gonna be really crazy high end, some are going to be really inexpensive wines that anybody can jump in and try.
+Some of our offers are going be really crazy high end, some are going to be really inexpensive wines that anybody can jump in and try.
 There will be some wines that don’t come into the U.S. and some we specifically ask a grower to bottle for us.

-“I really want to get to the people who are not currently fighting for their Keller allocations, I want to get people who have never tried German wine or are just starting to drink German wine.”
+“I really want to get to the people who are not currently fighting for their Keller allocations.
+I want to get people who have never tried German wine or are just starting to drink German wine.”

 One of the offerings we’re working on is a curated pack by a very well-known German winemaker who has chosen some up-and-coming growers to highlight.
 Some will be things that Stephen is aware of, but are right now too small to fit into Vom Boden.
 Some of them are actually currently imported to the U.S., but we’re going to work with their importers to make specific offerings.
 And the RieslingStudy concept will be part of the Source Material concept.